 ‘I believe that representation matters and that all people regardless of who they are, can and should be represented in the mainstream media, fashion and advertising.
 I’m a passionate advocate for gender equality and body confidence as well as getting promoting and encouraging more women into STEM fields.’

 In 2020, Jess was selected to be 1 of 15, advocacy delegates for WAGGGS to help run a body confidence session at the virtual United Nations youth engagement ‘YOUNGA’.
 She has spoken at schools about her advocacy journey, written an extract in a book called ‘the resilience of being’ and is helping in the co creation team to develop the ‘free being me’ badge.

 In 2019, she was selected to take part in girlguiding anglia’s ‘action for change’ project where she founded a project called ‘positively me!’
-As well as creating an instagram and facebook page where she promotes and share people’s journeys with body confidence, I put on a fashion show in my local area which was featured on both national and local news which aimed to encourage more normal real people to be seen in mainstream media.
+As well as creating an instagram and facebook page where she promotes and share people’s journeys with body confidence, she put on a fashion show in her local area which was featured on both national and local news which aimed to encourage more normal real people to be seen in mainstream media.

 In 2015, Jess was selected to attend the ‘women in the world’ conference with Dove UK, where she learnt about the harmful effects that the media can have on young women’s self esteem and learnt what we could challenge the media to do in order to make more young women feel represented in what they saw.

 MADHU SHREE K S

 Speaker, Girl Guide Spokesperson and Advocate for Body Confidence and Self-esteem, Educating on harms of Child Marriage.